the people have the right to defend themselves. It is an inalienable right!

 And I also adhere to this principle:

-"I don't even call it violence when it's in self defense; I call it intelligence.
+"I don't even call it violence when it's in self defense; I

 Malcolm X